-Co-Supervisor/s: To be determined
+Co-Supervisor/s: P. Anton van der Merwe

 T cells use their T-cell receptors (TCRs) to discriminate between lower-affinity self and higher affinity non-self pMHC antigens.
 Although this process has been widely studied, the underlying mechanisms remain unclear.
-In particular, it is presently unclear whether cosignalling receptors, including those routinely used for cancer immunotherapy (e.g. PD-1), only impact antigen sensitivity or also impact antigen discrimination.
-We have recently shown using a reductionist experimental system that the co-signalling receptors CD2 and LFA-1 can increase not only antigen sensitivity but also antigen discrimination whereas the co-receptor CD8 increases antigen sensitivity but decreases antigen discrimination.
-This is important because it suggests that reducing off-target responses to lower-affinity antigens may be possible without impacting on-target responses to higher-affinity antigens.
+In particular, it is presently unclear whether co-signalling receptors, including those routinely used for cancer immunotherapy (e.g. PD-1), only impact antigen sensitivity or also impact antigen discrimination.
 The objective of this project will be to investigate the contribution of various co-signalling receptors to the process of antigen discrimination by T cells and to exploit this information to improve T cell therapies as appropriate.
-The work will rely on primary human T cells transduced or transfected with a defined TCR to which a panel of pMHC antigens have been identified that bind with a spectrum of affinities.
-By tampering with individual co-signalling receptors, their impact on antigen sensitivity and discrimination can be quantitatively assessed.
+The work will rely on primary human T cells transduced or transfected with a defined TCR to which a panel of pMHC antigens have been identified that bind with a spectrum of affinities (as described in Pettmann et al (2021) eLife).
+By tampering with individual co-signalling receptors, their impact on antigen sensitivity and discrimination can be quantitatively assessed and rationally exploited for improved T cell based therapies.

-T cells, T cell receptor, Antigen discrimination, Co-signalling receptors, T cell therapy
+KEYWORDS (5 WORDS): T cells, T cell receptor, Antigen discrimination, Co-signalling receptors, T cell therapy